 Who will be served by this product?

 Not every product in the market is designed for everyone.
-Some products are designed for the masses while some for the classes.
+Some products are designed for the masses, while some are for the classes.
 For example, Apple company’s main audience is the elites and the aspiring upper-middle classes.
 However, Target serves all.

 In this step, you need to clearly define whom your company will be serving through this product.
 Some indicators may be whether your product serves the entire population or a specific group of people in the population?
 Will your product operate in a B2C or B2B mode?
 What is your target age group?
 What is their occupation?
 What industry are you focusing on?
 What is your target audience’s income level?
 This is important to take note of as well.

 Understanding who your product is being developed for will increase the likelihood of its market success.

 A top product management system like Chisel is all you need to understand your target market and craft amazing products accordingly.

 Now that you have defined the who, it’s time to specify how?

 You must choose a mode through which your product will be marketed and sold- whether online or offline.
 It is also important for you to define what technologies are being used for this process.
 You may also want to address your marketing plan here.
 How do you plan on introducing this product into the market?
 Will it be a free product or service?
 Will it be a subscription-based product?
 Will it be ‘members-only’ access?

 Furthermore, how do you plan on selling your product?
 You may have choices such as serving a section of the population first and then opening it up to others.
 Or you may target a larger audience with a free solution and monetize with premium features in the future.